Onyx-Protocol/Onyx/docs/core/reference/corectl.md

 ### `revoke`

-Command revoke revokes access to a policy for the described credentials.
+Revokes access to a policy
+for the described credentials.

 ```